jmriesen/rust-RSM/README.md

 ## Running Mutation Testing

-NOTE: this can take a while.
+NOTE: this can take a while

 - `cd <crate name>`
 - `cargo mutants`